aezizhu/million-dollar-hunter/services/market-data-service/README.md

 The market-data-service is a Go microservice responsible for fetching, caching, and serving cryptocurrency token price data for the Million Dollar Hunter crypto dashboard platform.

+> *The caching strategy implemented here optimizes for both performance and cost efficiency, with careful attention to cache invalidation and refresh patterns to ensure data freshness while minimizing external API calls.*

 ## Overview

 This service integrates with the CoinGecko API to fetch real-time token prices and market data across multiple blockchain networks (BSC, Solana, Ethereum).
 It implements a multi-layer caching strategy using Redis and PostgreSQL to achieve high performance and minimize external API calls.